pinellolab/haystack_bio/README.md

     python setup.py install

-after having all the depenencies instaled.
+after having all the dependencies installed.
+The list of depencies can be found in the Docker file.

 Citation
 --------